MichaelJuhasz/zombie_translator/README.md

 The rules are as follows:

-lower-case "r" at the end of words replaced with "rh". an "a" or "A" by itself will be replaced with "hra". the starts of sentences are capitalized (the "start of a sentence" is any occurrence of ".!?", followed by a space, followed by a letter.)
+lower-case "r" at the end of words replaced with "rh".<br/>
+an "a" or "A" by itself will be replaced with "hra".<br/>
+the starts of sentences are capitalized (the "start of a sentence" is any occurrence of ".!?", followed by a space, followed by a letter.)<br/>
-"e" or "E" is replaced by "rr"
+"e" or "E" is replaced by "rr"<br/>
-"i" or "I" is replaced by "rrRr"
+"i" or "I" is replaced by "rrRr"<br/>
-"o" or "O" is replaced by "rrrRr"
+"o" or "O" is replaced by "rrrRr"<br/>
-"u" or "U" is replaced by "rrrrRr"
+"u" or "U" is replaced by "rrrrRr"<br/>
-"r" or "R" is replaced by "RR" zombies can't count; any digit or digits are replaced by "?"
+"r" or "R" is replaced by "RR"<br/>
+zombies can't count; any digit or digits are replaced by "?"<br/>
 "food," regardless of case, is replaced by "BRAINS"

 ## How to use